nihilrengasamy/git-hub-learn/README.md

 # git-hub-learn
 A repository for learning Github

-Create a repository, how to commit changes, How to create a pull request
+Create a repository, how to create a new file in GitHub and commit it, How to create a pull request